PHANTOM9009/GREED/Documentation.md

 		   so that it can control the speed of your loop and run your algorithm smoothly.
 	46. shipInfo getShipList()
 		-> returns a shipInfo object (class definition could be found below) which contains the information of all the ships playing the game

+	47. vector<Greed::coords> getRadiusCoords_cannon(int c_id)
+		-> returns a vector of Greed::coords which are in the radius of the cannon passed as id int c_id : id of the cannon of which you want to know the radius.